Lemmy: Dave Grohl comments

+Alcohol and drugs

 Lemmy was well known for his heavy drinking.
 The documentary Motörhead: Live Fast Die Old stated that he drank a bottle of Jack Daniel's every day and had done so since he was 30 years old.
 In 2013, he stopped drinking Jack Daniel's for health reasons.
-During his time with Hawkwind, he developed an addiction to amphetamine and LSD, particularly the former.
-Before joining Hawkwind, he recalled Dik Mik, a former Hawkwind sound technician, visiting his home in the middle of the night and taking amphetamines with him.
-They became interested in how long "you could make the human body jump about without stopping", which they did for a few months until Mik ran out of money and wanted to return to Hawkwind, taking Lemmy with him.

-I first got into speed because it was a utilitarian drug and kept you awake when you needed to be awake when otherwise you'd just be flat out on your back.
-If you drive to Glasgow for nine hours in the back of a sweaty truck you don't really feel like going onstage feeling all bright and breezy. [...]
-It's the only drug I've found that I can get on with, and I've tried them all – except smack [heroin] and morphine: I've never "fixed" [injected] anything.
+During his time with Hawkwind, he developed an addiction to amphetamines.

+In 1969, Lemmy ingested a teaspoon of atropine sulfate, believing it to be amphetamine sulfate, provided accidentally by a nurse's-turned-dispensary acquaintance.
+The massive overdose caused wild hallucinations, including a chat with a television, before he passed out and was rushed to the hospital just in time.
+He had bizarre hallucinations for two weeks post-recovery.

+Lemmy stated that his intense touring, such as playing 53 shows in 56 days in 1979, was impossible without drugs.

+In 1980, he tried to get a complete blood transfusion but was denied since his system was saturated with alcohol and drugs that it would have resulted in a heart attack; the doctor described his blood as "chemical paste".
+He was also banned from donating blood.

 In November 2005, he was invited to the National Assembly for Wales as a guest speaker by Conservative member William Graham.
 He was asked to express his views on the detrimental effects of drugs and called for the legalisation of heroin.
 He stated that legalisation would eradicate the drug dealer from society and generate money from its taxation, however hard this would be to accept.

-Lemmy collected German military regalia; he had an Iron Cross emblazoned on his bass, which led to accusations of Nazi sympathies.
-He stated that he collected Nazi memorabilia because he liked the way it looked, and he considered himself an anarchist.
-He spoke against racism many times.
-Lemmy said he was against religion, government, and established authority.
-In 2011, he identified as agnostic, saying: "I can find out when I die.
-I can wait.
-I'm not in a hurry."
+Nazi regalia collection

+Lemmy collected regalia of the Nazi Party and other countries of the Axis powers, and had an Iron Cross emblazoned on his bass.
+Lemmy’s apartment in West Hollywood was filled with Swastika flags, Reichsadler eagle monuments, and ceremonial Wehrmacht daggers.
+The hobby led to accusations of Nazi sympathies; however, he stated that he collected Nazi memorabilia because he liked the way it looked, and it had nothing to do with his political affiliation, saying "It’s not my fault the bad guys had the best shit".
+Nazi symbolism is illegal in Germany, and a photo taken to promote Motörhead's appearance at the 2008 Wacken Rocks Seaside show in Aurich was nearly banned by the authorities due to Lemmy wearing a Waffen-SS cap.
+Lemmy defended his collection by saying that if his then-girlfriend, who was black, had no problem with it, nobody else should.
+Lemmy estimated that his collection of Nazi memorabilia had a value of over $250,000.

 Jeff Hanneman, the founder of the thrash metal band Slayer, befriended Lemmy due to their shared fondness for collecting Nazi memorabilia.

 According to Keith Emerson's autobiography, Pictures of an Exhibitionist (2004), Lemmy gave him two of his Hitler Youth knives during his time as a roadie for the Nice.
 Emerson used these knives many times as keyholders when playing the Hammond organ during concerts with the Nice and Emerson, Lake & Palmer before destroying them.
-Lemmy defended his collection by saying that if his then-girlfriend (who was black) had no problem with it, nobody else should.